Bradfield/algos/graphs/knights-tour-analysis.md

 is that the knight’s tour problem as we have implemented it so far is an exponential algorithm of size $O(k^N)$, where N is the number of squares on the chess board, and k is a small constant.
-Figure 12 &lt;fig\_8array&gt; can help us visualize why this is so.
+Figure 12 can help us visualize why this is so.
 The root of the tree represents the starting point of the search.
 From there the algorithm generates and checks each of the possible moves the knight can make.
 As we have noted before the number of moves possible depends on the position of the knight on the board.
 In the corners there are only two legal moves, on the squares adjacent to the corners there are three and in the middle of the board there are eight.
-Figure 13 &lt;fig\_numMoves&gt; shows the number of moves possible for each position on a board.
+Figure 13 shows the number of moves possible for each position on a board.
 At the next level of the tree there are once again between 2 and 8 possible next moves from the position we are currently exploring.
 The number of possible positions to examine